Q: Why are flags made from different materials?

 Q: How do I clean my flag?

 A: Synthetic material flags such as nylon or polyester can be machine washed with cold water and a mild detergent.
 These flags should be placed flat to dry.
 Natural fiber flags such as cotton and wool should be handled with greater care.
 Valley Forge Flag suggests spot cleaning or dry-cleaning.
 Please contact your local dry cleaners for their recommendation.
-In our country, a majority of commercial cleaners will dry-clean your U.S. flag at no charge.
+In the United States, many professional cleaners will dry-clean your U.S. flag at no charge.

 Q: What is the proper way to display my U.S. flag?